tcarland/kvm-qemu-ansible/README.md

 *kvm-mgr.sh* using a manifest, however, will automatically remove all volumes unless the `--keep-disks` option is provided.

 #### Manually deleting a single VM via kvmsh:

+ If the environment is wiped or vms deleted manually, the volumes might persist in the storage pool without having the VM defined.

 ```
  $ ssh sm-05 'kvmsh delete itc-statedb03'
  Domain itc-itc-statedb03 has been undefined